-Emma lives in London, and is married with two sons.
+Emma lives in Tooting, and is married with two sons, aged 8 and 5 years old.
 Emma attended Haberdashers' Aske's School for Girls from 1982 - 1995 and was appointed Head Girl in 1994.
 She studied French and German at Balliol College, Oxford, where she was also the first female Organ Scholar.
-In 1999, she started her career in advertising, and has worked at M&C Saatchi, Lowe, and TBWA and is currently working at AMV BBDO on the Twinings account.
-Emma is the Assistant Organist at All Saints Fulham, and also plays the piano and flute.
+In 1999, she started her career in advertising, and has worked at M&C Saatchi, Lowe, TBWA, AMV BBDO, and is now Head of Account Management at J. Walter Thompson.

 Leanne has a keen interest in education and was previously a school governor at a St Mary's CofE High School in Hendon.